Epperstone

 Epperstone is an English village and civil parish in mid-Nottinghamshire, located near Lowdham and Calverton.
-It had a population (including Gonalston) of 589 at the time of the 2011 Census.
+It had a population (including Gonalston) of 589 at the time of the 2011 census, falling to 517 at the 2021 census.
 Many inhabitants commute to work or school in Nottingham 9 miles (16 km) to the south-west.

 Location and governance

 Epperstone lies in the valley of the Dover Beck 7 mi south-west of Southwell.
 The Dover Beck is joined by the Order Beck in the village.
 The parish has an area of 2429 acre, of which 250 acre are wooded.
 It is adjacent to Gonalston, Lowdham, Woodborough, Calverton and Oxton.

 Epperstone lies in the Newark and Sherwood district of Nottinghamshire.
 The district council has had a Conservative majority since 2007.
 It belongs to Newark constituency, whose member since 2014 has been Robert Jenrick (Conservative).
 The village has a parish council.
 It was in Thurgarton Wapentake (i. e.
 Hundred) up to 1894.